Anatoly-IVANOV/trilingua-code-keyboards/README.md

 **Trilingua Code Keyboards**

+A solution for the creative multilingual pro tired of switching between languages…

 # Description

-Trilingua Code Keyboards MacOS layouts are for those touch-typing in English, French and Russian — like myself — plus writing code daily, while insisting on typographic niceties and the JKL shortcuts of video editing software built for QWERTY (a long list of requirements!).
+Trilingua Code Keyboards MacOS layouts are for those touch-typing in English, French and Russian — like myself — plus writing code daily, while insisting on typographic niceties and the JKL shortcuts of audio/video editing software built for QWERTY (a long list of requirements!).

 I’ve created 2 keyboard layouts: